Ronald Gene Simmons: Simmons' abusive control and the threat of the family's growing resistance

-In the letter, Becky Simmons wrote she wanted Loretta to move in with William and Renata after the teen turned 18.
+In the letter, Becky Simmons wrote that she wanted Loretta to move in with William and Renata after the teen turned 18.
 "She wants to go to college and she can get a job, too.

-A friend of 17-year-old Loretta said that Loretta told her that her mother had been thinking about leaving with the children because of Simmons' repressive and abusive behavior, that the only thing stopping her was that she was afraid she wouldn't be able to support the children, and, most recently, Mrs. Simmons had talked about going to San Antonio, where Loretta's brother, Gene Jr, was living.
+A friend of 17-year-old Loretta said that Loretta told her that her mother had been thinking about leaving with the children because of Simmons' repressive and abusive behavior, that the only thing stopping her was that she was afraid she wouldn't be able to support the children, and, most recently, Mrs. Simmons had talked about going to San Antonio, where Loretta's brother, Gene Jr., was living.

 In a September 29, 1987, letter to Sheila, Becky wrote, Billy, I know, worries over me so I've been doing a lot of thinking of leaving your dad.
 I've been a prisoner long enough.
 Bill and I are trying to find a way.
 I just don't want to give your dad anything.
 He has mistreated us all long enough, so I feel no pity for him, and being alone is what he deserves.
 All this will take time but I don't want to continue this life with Fatso.
 Becky often referred to Gene as "Fatso" in letters that didn't get mailed through him.
+We found his shells for his gun on the ground outside (a) couple days later.
+I gave them to him and told him if he ever tried pointing a gun at us, I would get him for assault with a deadly weapon.

-In another letter, Becky said she was a prisoner and yearned for freedom.
+In one letter, Becky said she was a prisoner and yearned for freedom.
+In another, she wrote, "Another thing I always try to remember, a man who hates suffers more than the man hated."
+Those words were read on January 2, 1988, at a memorial service in Russellville for the 14 family members who were killed.